-Include the following with the mix design data:
+Include the following information:

-- (1) Test data. - (a) Test data from KT-73 tested at 28 days, KT-79 tested at 28 days or AASHTO T-277 tested at 56 days for all bridge overlays, Moderate Permeability Concrete, and any project with over 250 cubic yards of concrete (this includes structural concrete, on grade concrete etc.).
-Provide the test data for each mix, tested at the highest paste content (cementitious and water) that meets subsection 401.3h.
-Submit accelerated cure procedures for the Engineer's approval.
-The field verification test procedure must be the same test procedure as the mix design approval test. - (b) Test data from ASTM C 1567 for field blended cements meeting subsection 401.3d.(6) for all concrete utilizing all actual materials proposed for use on the project at designated percentages. - (2) Single point grading for the combined aggregates along with a plus/minus tolerance for each sieve.
+- (1) Test data from KT-73 tested at 28 days, KT-79 tested at 28 days or AASHTO T-277 tested at 56 days.
+Provide test results on a minimum of 1 set of 3 cylinders for each mix, tested at the highest water to cementitious material ratio that meets subsection 401.3h.
+Submit accelerated cure procedures for the Engineer's approval. - (2) Test data from ASTM C 1567 for blended cements meeting subsection 401.3j. for all concrete utilizing all actual materials proposed for use on the project at designated percentages. - (3) Single point grading for the combined aggregates along with a plus/minus tolerance for each sieve.
 Use plus/minus tolerances to perform quality control checks and by the Engineer to perform aggregate grading verification testing.
-The tests may be performed on the combined materials or on individual aggregates, and then theoretically combined to determine compliance. - (3) Laboratory 28 day compressive strength test results on a minimum of 1 set of 3 cylinders produced from the mix design with the highest water to cementitious ratio for the project, utilizing all actual materials proposed for use on the project at designated percentages. - (4) Historical mix production data for the plant producing concrete for the project to substantiate the standard deviation selected for use in subsection 401.3b. - (5) Necessary materials to enable the Engineer to test the mix properties and Surface Resistivity, if applicable.
+The tests may be performed on the combined materials or on individual aggregates, and then theoretically combined to determine compliance. - (4) Laboratory 28-day compressive strength test results on a minimum of 1 set of 3 cylinders produced from the mix design with the highest water to cementitious ratio for the project, utilizing all actual materials proposed for use on the project at designated percentages.
+The average compressive strength shall exceed the strength requirements for the Grade specified in the Contract Documents as determined by subsection 401.3b.
+Perform compressive strength tests according to KT-76.